birjusuketupatel/ReturnDataFiles/README.md

 This project consolidates useful stock, bond, and currency return data.

+50+ years of coverage for interest rates, bond returns, currency exchange rates, and more.

 Some returns are reported in excess of the risk-free rate.
 An excess return represents the returns to a zero-cost strategy that borrows at a short-term interest rate to buy the target asset.